publiclab/publiclab-archive/notes/gabrielxp46/05-14-2018/could-anyone-tell-me-if-it-is-possible-to-use-the-homemade-spectrometer-to-analyze-a-sample-of-metal.md

 ---
-title: could anyone tell me if it is possible to use the homemade spectrometer to analyze a sample of metal?
+title: 'could anyone tell me if it is possible to use the homemade spectrometer to analyze a sample of metal?'
 tagnames: spectrometer, metal, question:spectrometry, metals, stainless, steel
 author: gabrielxp46
 path: /notes/gabrielxp46/05-14-2018/could-anyone-tell-me-if-it-is-possible-to-use-the-homemade-spectrometer-to-analyze-a-sample-of-metal.md